orlandi/netcal/README.md

 # Installation instructions
 - You can find [here](http://www.itsnetcal.com/getting-started/) the latest installation instructions.
 - Install additional MATLAB toolboxes: Go to the installDependencies folder and execute the mltbx files (or drag and drop in MATLAB).
+NOTE: In MATLAB r2017a+ you might need to download the GUI Layout Toolbox from the Add On Explorer yourself.
 - Change default MAT-Files version: Go to MATLAB Preferences -> General -> MAT-Files to v7.3
 - To be able to export figures to pdf and eps you need ghostscript installed.
 - To be able to use any of the python modules you need python installed and available to MATLAB